zeek/zeek/frameworks/broker.rst

 advertise interest in topic **prefixes** and only receive messages which match one of their prefix subscriptions.

-Broker itself supports arbitrary topic strings, however Bro generally follows certain conventions in choosing these topics to help avoid conflicts and generally make them easier to remember.
+Broker itself supports arbitrary topic strings, however Zeek generally follows certain conventions in choosing these topics to help avoid conflicts and generally make them easier to remember.